-These hot features (get it?) make the Patagonia Down Sweater Hoody the Classic Pick for three of our personas: Wilderness Backpacker, Car Camper, and Day Hiker.
-We think it will perform excellently for all of those activities because cost, style, long-lasting materials, and sheer usability are what one hopes for in a Classic Pick.
+These hot features (get it?) make the Patagonia Down Sweater Hoody the Classic Pick for the Wilderness Backpacker and Car Camper.
+We think it will perform excellently for either of these activities because cost, style, long-lasting materials, and sheer usability are what one hopes for in a Classic Pick.

 Learn about the unparalleled wonder of down in our comprehensive down jacket guide, and see why we recommend the Patagonia Down Sweater Hoody below.